naerosb/avalimmech/README.md

 The changelog here details notable changes in a short and sweet manner.
 Always see the releases or change notes on steam for more detailed information about additions, modifications or removals.

+### The Develop Branch

+This branch holds all the work I am doing on the mod.
+You're free to use the packed mod from this branch, but you must keep in mind that work might be unpolished, incomplete or outright broken.

+Do this only if you feel courageous, curious or want to help development.